Crownpeak/n8n-nodes-crownpeak-dqm/README.md

 ## What is it?
 An n8n node module designed to simplify integration with Crownpeak DQM's CMS API using secure and structured credential management.
 It supports:

-- Listing assets
+ - Authenticate securely using API key credentials.
-- Checking asset processing status
+ - Manage assets end-to-end: create, update, delete, and fetch content and status.
-- Fetching spellcheck issues
+ - Inspect asset issues via spellcheck, page highlights, and checkpoint errors.
-- Creating new assets
+ - Access checkpoint and website data with tailored workflows.
-- Updating existing assets
+ - Chain operations using dynamic expressions, building automated quality pipelines.

 ## What is it for?
 This module is useful for organizations using Crownpeak DQM who want to: